Infomaker/writer-toolbox/README.md

 ## How to build
     1. Set $GOPATH variable to your go src directory
     2. Issue: ./build.sh

 ## How to install
 ```bash
 $ brew tap Infomaker/repo
 $ brew install writer-toolbox
 $ brew install bash-completion
 ```

+## How to release
+    1. Follow principle of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) when creating a new release
+    2. Don´t forget to update this README.md with new release information (bottom of file)
+    3. Build release using jenkins "build-writer-toolbox-release"
+    4. Build and push release to homebrew following the instructions found here: https://github.com/Infomaker/homebrew-repo

 ### Prerequisites
 The AWS environment must have a user with enough privileges to perform the operations available in the writer-tool.